 Of course, the primary issue with holding a moving company responsible in such situations is proving that negligent loading by one of their employees was more likely than not to have been the factor without which a crash would not have occurred, or proximate cause.
 The benefit to victims is that companies who load their own trucks give victims two different routes to success.
 Whether the crash is caused by driver negligence, or careless loading, victims only have to prove that one took place to position themselves to win their case.

 Companies know that evidence that proves their negligence in either scenario likely leaves them on the hook for the significant damages that often result from an accident.
 As you might expect, companies don't turn over damning evidence to victims on request, and under the law, they aren't required to.
 The only way to compel companies to turn over documents or other needed evidence relevant to your claim is with a subpoena, a formal order signed by a judge demanding that they do so.
 And it takes a skilled attorney with experience handling truck accident cases to obtain one.

 Grossman Law Offices Knows How to Obtain the Evidence You Need

-Obtaining evidence to demonstrate that negligent loading led to a collision is only one of a host of complex difficulties that will inevitably present themselves in the course of litigating any commercial truck accident.
+Obtaining evidence to demonstrate that negligent loading led to a collision is only one of a host of complex difficulties that will inevitably present themselves in the course of litigating any commercial truck crash.